I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wwan/ns-wwan-_wwan_sms_cdma_record.md

 For example, to represent October 2nd, 1996, 20:01:54 GMT+2 hours use the following string timestamp
       "96/10/02,20:01:54+02"

+`EncodingId`

+The encoding that is used in the CDMA message.
+     <b>EncodedMsg</b> message should be interpreted based on the value of this member.

+`LanguageId`

+The language that is used in the SMS text message.

 `SizeInBytes`

 The size, in bytes, of